PresqueIsleWineDev/infra-docs/README.md

 For a list of services I will need to configure and deploy, see [Services: List](./services-list.md)

-## To-Dos
+## To-Do

 *only apply to this document, not our systems*

-- [ ] Fix broken links to other pages.
+- [X] Fix broken links to other pages.
 - [ ] Reference items from the included LEFCON invoice.
 - [ ] Add expected costs for any 3rd-party services.
-- [ ] Turn the documents in this folder into actual documentation.
+- [X] Turn the documents in this folder into actual documentation.
-- [ ] Host this documentation somewhere accessible to PIWC employees.
+  - [X] Host this documentation somewhere accessible to PIWC employees.
+[PresqueIsleWineDev/infra-docs](https://github.com/PresqueIsleWineDev/infra-docs)
   - [ ] Create administrator usage documentation after rolling out a given piece of software to testing.
   - [ ] Create end-user usage documentation after rolling out a given piece of software to production.
+  - [ ] Merge this repo with actual infrastructure configuration repo (place in `docs` directory)
+  - [ ] Convert general process to-dos into GitHub project board
+  - [ ] Convert specific process to-dos into GitHub issues